yaserawajan/redux-ecq/README.md

 **Q** for Query: On the other side, a query is a call to a remote backend to retrieve data without changing anything.

-Redux ECQ is a library that allows developers to run commands and queries against backends while managing all the involved state, including query / command execution states and the state of data entities coming back from queries or being updated by commands.
-The library helps bring the following merits to front-end applications while alleviating the extra boilerplate code and indirection required to typically achieve that:
+Redux ECQ is a Typescript front-end library that allows TS developers to define and run commands and queries while managing all the involved state, including query / command execution states and the state of data entities imported from queries or updated by commands.
+The library helps bring the following merits to front-end applications while alleviating the extra boilerplate code and indirection typically required to achieve that.

-## Less or No Side-Effect-Managing Business Inside Components
-The library offers hooks for watching query state and firing query requests in one-way fashion.

 ## Reactive-Readiness
-Redux ECQ is a library that leverages Redux to enable building React components that are really "reactive" in that they are agnostic to a backend's communication patterns (request-reply or push-based).
-A reactive component is one that does not "ask" for data but instead "tells" its need for data and then reacts to state changes as data arrives back, no promises involved.
+Redux ECQ leverages Redux to allow for building promise-free data-fetching React components, ones that are agnostic to the patterns of communication with a backend (request-reply or push-based).
+A reactive component is one that does not "ask" for data but instead "tells", or fires requests for data and continues reacting to state changes as data arrives back.

 ## Normalized State of Front-end Data
 Have you ever run in a situation where an entity view updates entity data while another view still holds the old values (e.g. updating the user's profile photo while the navbar still has the old one) ? we run into these issues often and this is a primary reason for using global state management libraries like Redux.